jack-rddi/testrepo/output.md

+To read this qr ascii you may need to stand further from the screen

 ```
     █▀▀▀▀▀█ ███▀▀▄█▀██ ▄█▀█▀▀ ▄▀█   ██▄█▀ ▄▄█ █▀▀▀▀▀█
     █ ███ █ ▀▄█ ▀▄    ▄▀▄ ▄▄█▄ ▀▄██ ▀█▀█▄▄ █▀ █ ███ █